 • Using short sentences and clear paragraphs

 It is a myth that academic writing has to consist of very long, complicated sentences.
 If you write in this way, your reader will forget what you said at the beginning of your sentence and will soon become lost.
 Your job as a writer is to present your information and argument to your reader clearly so they are not left wondering exactly what you mean.
-Why do we need paragraphs?
-Paragraphs also give your writing structure; click here for examples of paragraph structure.

 • Simple, clear structure

 Having a good structure to your writing is very important because it helps your reader to follow your argument.
 If you are writing an essay, your overall structure will be an introduction, main body and conclusion.
-More details on essay structure.
+More details on essay planning.

 • Support your writing with evidence (references) that are presented accurately